Restaurant in Los Angeles, United States

 Given the Pearl editorial angle here, it is worth thinking about Neighbor across more than one visit rather than trying to cover everything in a single sitting.
 On a first visit, let the kitchen show you its range: order broadly and pay attention to where the Korean technique surfaces in what is otherwise a Californian idiom.
 The textural and flavour decisions that make this kitchen distinct from a direct farm-to-table operation become clearer when you are watching for them rather than eating past them.

 A second visit is where you can afford to be more targeted.
 If a dish from the first visit stayed with you, anchor around it and build outward.
 Restaurants working in this register tend to rotate their menus with the California growing calendar, so a return visit in a different season will almost certainly offer something you have not seen before.
-Right now, with summer produce at its height in Southern California, the kitchen has maximum material to work with: stone fruit, tomatoes, corn, and beans are all at peak availability, and a kitchen with this team's sensibility will be using them.
+Right now, with summer produce at its height in Southern California, the kitchen has maximum material to work with: stone fruit, tomatoes, corn, beans are all at peak availability, a kitchen with this team's sensibility will be using them.

-By a third visit, you will have enough of a baseline to test the edges of the menu: ask what is new, flag any dietary preferences directly to the server, and treat the meal as a conversation rather than a transaction.
+By a third visit, you will have enough of a baseline to test the edges of the menu: ask what is new, flag any dietary preferences directly to the server, treat the meal as a conversation rather than a transaction.
 That is when a restaurant of this type gives you its leading work.

 Booking and Practical Details